wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## End-To-End Encryption

-Currently, PowerAuth SDK supports two basic modes of end-to-end encryption, based on ECIES scheme:
+Currently, PowerAuth SDK supports two basic modes of end-to-end encryption, based on the ECIES scheme:

-- In "application" scope, the encryptor can be acquired and used during the whole lifetime of the application.
-We used to call this mode as "non-personalized encryption" in the previous versions of SDK.
+- In an "application" scope, the encryptor can be acquired and used during the whole lifetime of the application.
-- In "activation" scope, the encryptor can be acquired only if `PowerAuthSDK` has a valid activation.
-The encryptor created for this mode is cryptographically bound to the parameters, agreed during the activation process.
-You can combine this encryption with [PowerAuth Symmetric Multi-Factor Signature](#symmetric-multi-factor-signature), in "sign-then-encrypt" mode.
+- In an "activation" scope, the encryptor can be acquired only if `PowerAuthSDK` has a valid activation.
+The encryptor created for this mode is cryptographically bound to the parameters agreed during the activation process.
+You can combine this encryption with [PowerAuth Symmetric Multi-Factor Signature](#symmetric-multi-factor-signature) in "sign-then-encrypt" mode.

-For both scenarios, you need to acquire `PA2ECIESEncryptor` object, which will then provide interface for the request encryption and the response decryption.
-The object currently provides only low level encryption and decryption methods, so you need to implement your own JSON (de)serialization and request and response processing.
+For both scenarios, you need to acquire the `PA2ECIESEncryptor` object, which will then provide interface for the request encryption and the response decryption.
+The object currently provides only low-level encryption and decryption methods, so you need to implement your own JSON (de)serialization and request and response processing.

 The following steps are typically required for a full E2EE request and response processing:

-1. Acquire the right encryptor from `PowerAuthSDK` instance.
+1. Acquire the right encryptor from the `PowerAuthSDK` instance.
 For example:
    ```swift
    // Encryptor for "application" scope.
    guard let encryptor = powerAuthSDK.eciesEncryptorForApplicationScope() else { ...failure... }